jmittler/Admissions-Exploration/README.md

 # Admissions-Exploration
-Explore effect of filtering by admissions committees on correlations between matriculated students
+Explore effect of filtering by admissions committees on correlations within matriculated students.